Latest Paint Technology and Products 2025

 Water-Based Cabinet Paint

-Easy to clean with soap and water.
+- A breeze to clean with some soap and water.

-Wooden and MDF cabinets in kitchens and bathrooms.
+- Wood and MDF cabinets in kitchens and bathrooms.

 Oil-Based Cabinet Paint

-Durable and resistant to stains and moisture.
+- Long-lasting and pretty resistant to stains and moisture.

-Best For:
+Best for:

 Acrylic Cabinet Paint

-Best For:
+Best for:

 Cabinet Chalk Paint

-Best For:
+Best for:

 Choosing the Right Finish for Cabinet Paint